framallo/movies-with-neo4j/README.md

     rake db:seed

+You can run the development database

+    neo4j start

 # Test

 In order to run the test suite you need to run a [test instance of neo4j](https://github.com/neo4jrb/neo4j/wiki/How-To-Test)